polaralex/Android-ToDo/README.md

-# Android-ToDo
+# Process Onboarding App with Lists for Android-App
-A complete Android App, originally built to help Erasmus students manage their Erasmus Application Process.
+A complete Android App, built to help university students manage their Erasmus Application Process.
+It guides the user through a series of steps, along with information for each of them and the ability to easily set calendar notifications.

 # So, what's this about?
 Back in middle 2016, I developed an Android app as a tool that would help applying Erasmus students in University of Ioannina, to go through the application process.
 The app was simply called: "Erasmus UOI App".
 What is Erasmus?
 See here: https://en.wikipedia.org/wiki/Erasmus_Programme.
 "UOI" is the acronym for my University.